 About Joshua's Heart Foundation

-Joshua’s Heart Foundation (JHF) was founded in 2005 in Miami, Fla. by Joshua Williams when he was four years old.
+Joshua’s Heart Foundation (JHF) was founded in 2005 in Miami Beach, Fla. by Joshua Williams when he was four years old.
 Joshua’s Heart is dedicated to the fight against global hunger and poverty.
 JHF is a 501(c) (3), not-for-profit, youth-run organization, which empowers needy people to improve their quality of life by providing necessities like groceries and personal items.
 JHF also effectively engages and educates youth on committing to fight hunger and poverty on a global basis.

 Volunteers are an integral part of Joshua’s Heart’s efforts to stomp out hunger and poverty in the United States and around the world.
 Our volunteers are both children and adults who work directly with the needy and in administrative and planning areas.